jfdoyle3/blackjack/README.md

 - Dealer/House - optional.

-  -  Creates a Deck of Cards
+  - Dealer            :   has a hand

-  - Shuffles Cards
-  - Deals Cards to itself and player
+  - Deals Cards   : Deal cards to players

-  ​
+  - .addUpCards : adds total  of value for the Cards

+  - .hit                   : request another Card

+  - .stand              : Stops playing at handTotal

+- StartGame

+   - playGame : starts game

-- GameRound / Table : Various names to have the a space when the game take place
+- GameRound / virtTable : Descriptive NameSpace where the game takes place

-  ​
+  	- .round         : Player through a round of blackjack
+	- .endRound  :  decide outcome .
+  	-

   ​